 The CCO is responsible for the Vendor Management Working Group (the "Vendor Management Group") and overseeing the implementation of this policy.
-The Vendor Management Group generally consists of members of the Compliance Team and/or such other employees designated by the CCO, including the CRO, CTO and other senior employee(s) responsible for acquiring and overseeing the vendor.
+The Vendor Management Group generally consists of members of the Compliance Team and/or such other employees designated by the CCO, which may include the CRO and other employee(s) responsible for acquiring the vendor.

-Initial Due Diligence and Approval: Prior to engaging a new service provider, Aristotle will review potential vendors for the procurement of services by assessing the vendor for ability to provide services, secure the firm's data and information, maintain and follow compliance policies and procedures and respond appropriately to business interruptions or breaches.

-If the vendor is approved, the service agreement will be executed by an authorized agent of Aristotle.
+Initial Due Diligence and Approval: Aristotle Capital will review potential vendors for the procurement of services by assessing the vendor for ability to provide services, secure the firm's data and information, maintain and follow compliance policies and procedures and respond appropriately to business interruptions or breaches based on the criticality of the services to be provided or the access to Aristotle Capital's sensitive information.
+If the vendor is approved, the service agreement will be executed by an authorized agent of Aristotle Capital.
 If the vendor is deemed to be critical to the business operations of the firm or have access to client or firm sensitive data, the Vendor Management Group will add the vendor to the firm's approved key vendor list.

 Ongoing Due Diligence: Aristotle Capital will periodically query key vendors to ensure that they maintain a high level of security and adhere to contractual obligations.
 The frequency of periodic due diligence depends on a vendor's level of risk, as determined by the Vendor Management Group.
-Periodic due diligence generally includes the following and will be completed by a member of the compliance and cyber security team:
+Periodic due diligence generally includes the following and will be completed by a member of the compliance team:

-- Request and review the following from the vendor (as applicable):

-- Due diligence questionnaires

-- Business continuity policy

-- Information security plan

-- Incident response plan

-- Cyber policy

-- Privacy policy

-- Certificate of insurance

-- Demonstration of controls audit (e.g. SOC2) and cybersecurity testing (e.g. penetration testing or vulnerability scans);
+• Request and review the following policies from the vendor (as applicable): (1) Business continuity policy, (2) Cyber/Information Security policy, (3) Privacy policy, (4) Certificate of insurance, (5) Code of ethics or code of conduct policy, (6) Demonstration of controls audit (e.g. SOC2) and cybersecurity testing (e.g. penetration testing or vulnerability scans);

-- Conduct an onsite due diligence visit if deemed necessary by the CCO/CRO; and

-- Document the review of the vendor.
+- Conduct an onsite audit if deemed necessary by the CCO/CRO; and - Document the review of the vendor.